jdoleary/Spellmasons/docs/TasksCurrent.md

 ## Current Priorities
+- Bug: Stuck on AI turn after archers killed resurrected grunt
+- Brad feedback: change inspect mode to work on click
+    - Combine planning view and updateTooltipContent on click like brad suggested
     - Bug: Mob tooltip doesn't update when their health changes until you move your mouse
-- Brad feedback: change inspect mode to work on click
 - Cards become more expensive when you use them
 - Balance mana
   - To make this challenging, players should often be on the verge of no mana, it should feel scarce so they have to pick carefully what spells they want to use.